Estimated reading time: 9 minutes

 Learning to live dependently on our God does not guarantee that He will stop the opposition against you.
 Yes, He places that desire in your heart.
 He wants you to be obedient in carrying it out.
 But, He doesn’t necessarily make it easy.
 Why is that?
 After all, you could get the task or the service done more quickly without the delays and derision.

-Although, sometimes we need to pray and wait for the right moment to act as Esther did.
-That is still trusting him while we are doing our part (waiting and praying, asking for guidance), knowing that He is working on His part (whatever that situation requires).
+When trouble happens, we are not to sit back and do nothing while waiting for God to do everything.
+Yet, sometimes we need to pray and wait for the right moment to act as Esther did.
+That is still trusting Him while we are doing our part (waiting and praying, asking for guidance).
+We pray and wait knowing that He is working on His part (whatever that situation requires).
 Those are the two aspects of trusting God.

 God did not make it easy for Esther to stand up for her people.
 Likewise, you will find yourself in situations that seem beyond your ability to handle or control.
 Perhaps you have an enemy (or your husband or closest friend may have one).
 God may not choose to rescue you from that opposition.

-Whatever God has placed in your heart to do, trust God while you do your part His way and trust Him to do His part alongside what you are doing.
-Those are the two aspects of trusting God.
+As you take action against whatever is causing you fear, trust God while you do your part His way.
+And, trust Him to do His part alongside what you are doing.
+Celebrate the victories!
+That’s how you walk from fear to faith.

 - Everyday Women, Ever-Faithful God Bible Study (Old Testament women)